Last-place Coyotes snap Wild's streak with 5-3 win - KESQ

 ST. PAUL, Minn.
 (AP) — Travis Boyd scored the go-ahead goal, which stood after a long review, and the last-place Arizona Coyotes beat the Minnesota Wild 5-3 on Tuesday night to slow their pursuit of home-ice advantage in the first round of the playoffs.

-The loss snapped a 10-game winning streak for the Wild, who are in a battle for home ice with the St. Louis Blues, their first-round opponent.
-The two entered Tuesday tied with 109 points, though the Wild have a game in hand.
+The loss snapped a 10-game winning streak for the Wild, who are tied with the St. Louis Blues — their first-round opponent — for second place in the Central Division.
+Both have 109 points, and the Wild have a game in hand.

 Anton Stralman, Antoine Roussel, Jack McBain and Phil Kessel also scored for the Coyotes, who ended a 10-game skid.